-Selected Topics of Fine Arts: Line and time, figure skating on paper plus
+Selected Topics of Fine Arts: Line and time, figure skating on paper.

 Drawing search movements can imply a vague thought and open up a spontaneous conversation with lines.
-The quality of this conversation lies in being open and omitted, which can bring a lightness to the design process.
-In "Line and Time, Figure Skating on Paper plus" we will explore different drawing techniques and approaches.
+The quality of this conversation lies in being pen and omitted, which can bring a lightness to the design process.

+In "Line and Time, Figure Skating on Paper" we will explore different drawing techniques and approaches.
 Through various exercises we will playfully learn to connect eye and hand.
 The development of the power of observation is at the centre of the exercises.
 Free drawing is a concrete tool to find access to seeing, to train the process of perception, to recognise forms and proportions.
-As an extension to the two-dimensional, we will also work with different materials, including ceramics.
-The three-dimensional, haptic and the two-dimensional drawing will interact in dialogue.
 The seminar is structured as a process, the drawing skills are developed gradually and playfully and transferred into experimental, open formats during the course of the semester.

-Appointment: Tue 2:00 PM - 5:15 PM, 20.40 R204 BK Zeichensaal
+Appointment: Tue 2:00 PM - 5:00 PM, 20.40 R204 BK Zeichensaal

-First meeting: 22.10.2024; 2:00 PM; 20.40 R204
+First meeting: 24.10.2023; 2:00 PM; 20.40 R204